spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 <%(TOC)%>
 # Welcome to the SpatialOS GDK for Unreal Alpha
-<%(Callout type="warn" message="This is an alpha release of the SpatialOS GDK for Unreal.
-The API may change as we learn from feedback.
-Although not fully ready in terms of performance, stability and documentation, this is a great time to get involved and shape it with us.
-We are committed to improving the GDK rapidly, aiming for a more stable release in Q2 2019: see [Development Roadmap](https://trello.com/b/7wtbtwmL/spatialos-gdk-for-unreal-roadmap).
-If you are interested in developing with the GDK before this time, please contact us.
-For more information please see [Recommended Use]({{urlRoot}}/recommended-use).")%>
+<%(Callout type="warn" message=" The SpatialOS GDK for Unreal is in alpha.
+Its API may change as we learn from feedback.
+Although not fully ready in terms of performance, stability and documentation, this is a great time to get involved with the GDK and shape it with us.
+We are committed to improving the GDK rapidly, aiming for a more stable release in Q2 2019: see [Development roadmap](https://trello.com/b/7wtbtwmL/spatialos-gdk-for-unreal-roadmap).
+If you are interested in developing with the GDK before then, please contact us via our [forums](https://forums.improbable.io/), or [Discord](https://discord.gg/vAT7RSU).")%>

 <img src="{{assetRoot}}assets/unrealgdk-headline-image.png" style=" float: right; margin: 0; display: block; width: 60%; padding: 20px 20px"/>